daddydrac/computer-vision-container/README.md

 - Type in: ` cd / ` to get root.

-Then cd into the folder that hot realods for custom IDE code at: `/apps/apps/gpu_benchmarks` and run:
+Then cd into the folder that hot reloads code from your local folder/fav IDE at: `/apps/apps/gpu_benchmarks` and run:

 ` python tensorboard.py `